bfontaine/LazyScraper/README.md

 LazyScraper is the easy way to define lazy entity-oriented Web scrapers.

-Note: This is a pre-alpha release.
+Note: This is only a proof-of-concept.

 ## Usage